swiftlang/swift-evolution/proposals/nnnn-typed-throws.md

   * Re-incorporate the replacement of `rethrows` functions in the standard library with generic typed throws into the actual proposal.
 It's so mechanical and straightforward that it doesn't need a separate proposal.
   * Extend the discussion on API resilience to talk through the source compatibility impacts of replacing a `rethrows` function with one that uses typed throws, since it is quite relevant to this proposal.
   * Explain that one cannot currently have a thrown error type of `any Error & Codable` or similar because it doesn't conform to `Error`.
+  * Introduce a compatibility feature to `rethrows` functions to cope with their callees moving to typed throws.
 * Revision 3:
   * Move the the typed `rethrows` feature out of this proposal, and into Alternatives Considered.
 Once we gain more experience with typed throws, we can decide what to do with `rethrows`.
   * Expand the discussion on allowing all uninhabited error types to mean "non-throwing".